 Do I have to raise a certain amount of money?

-We are aiming to raise £80,000 from this event.
-We suggest you set yourself a fundraising target of £195.
+We are aiming to raise £80,000 from this event, to help towards running our hospices, so please try and raise as much as you can.
 If you are signing up with friends, family members or colleagues you may wish to raise funds together and set yourself a team target.

 When will I receive my t-shirt, bib number and final details?